PipeOps-Marketplace/postgres/README.md

 By default, when you deploy Postgres from the offical Postgres template on PipeOps, the image that is used is built from this repository!

-### Why though?

-The offical Postgres image in Docker hub does not come with SSL baked in.

-Since this could pose a problem for applications or services attempting to connect to Postgres services, we decided to roll our own Postgres image with SSL enabled right out of the box.

 ### How does it work?

 The Dockerfiles contained in this repository start with the official Postgres image as base.
 Then the `init-ssl.sh` script is copied into the `docker-entrypoint-initdb.d/` directory to be executed upon initialization.